Discreteness and completeness for $\Theta_n$-models of $(\infty,n)$-categories: Model structures for -models with discreteness assumptions

 These maps are the identity upon evaluation at $[0]$, so taking a pushout along them presents no problem at that level.
 The argument that taking pushouts along these maps when $[r](d_1, \ldots, d_r)= [1]^{(1)}= [1]([0])$ does not alter discreteness is essentially the same as the argument above for $q=0$, and with a similar shift for the other $[1]^{(i)}$.

 Thus, we have that applying the described modification of Reedy fibrant replacement, followed by the usual $\Theta_n$-Segal localization, results in a $\Theta_n$-Segal category, as we wished to show.

 Finally, we consider the case when $T \neq S$, so that $T=\{[1]^{(i)} \mid 0 \leq i \leq j\}$ for some fixed $j<n$.
-Now, we need to localize further so that at the levels corresponding to elements of $S \setminus T$, $LX$ satisfies completeness.
+Now, we need to localize further so that at the levels corresponding to elements of $S \setminus T$, we have that $LX$ satisfies completeness.
 Recalling the notation set up in the paragraph before Theorem \ref{thetanmc}, we define the set

 A similar argument as above shows that localizing with respect to these maps does not affect discreteness at the previously indicated levels, and results in an object with the required completeness conditions, namely, a $\Theta_n$-$T$ Segal category. \end{proof}